 In the square you will find up to 50 artists displaying portfolios of their work on Saturdays (11:00 - 20:00) and Sundays (11:00 - 14:00).
 These artists are members of the Associacio de Pintors de Barcelona (Barcelona Painters Association).

 The styles of paintings vary considerably from traditional landscapes or portrait work right through to some more abstract paintings.
-I was very much impressed by both the quality of the work and the range of different styles available.
+I was impressed by both the quality of the work and the range of different styles available.

-I spoke to a few of the painters that were displaying their art and it was clear they were passionate about their work.
-One of the great advantages of visiting this venue is that you will have an opportunity to actually meet the artists that have created the works.
+I spoke to a few of the painters that were displaying their art, and it was clear they were passionate about their work.
+One of the advantages of visiting this venue is that you will have an opportunity to meet the artists that have created the works.
 I found them open and friendly people who were willing to take the time out to speak with you.

 When purchasing your artwork remember to ask the artist for their business card.
-You might find that once you return home you may wish to purchase more works from the same artist when you see just how much your lounge wall will be illuminated by this colourful and original artwork.
+You might find that once you return home, you may wish to purchase more works from the same artist when you see just how much your lounge wall will be illuminated by this colourful and original artwork.

 |Painters Pi in Barcelona|

 The Gothic quarter, in which these two squares are situated, has connections with great artists and was once home to one of Picasso's early art studios and was also the neighbourhood in which Joan Miró was brought up as a young boy.
-Visiting these squares when the artists are displaying their work adds something special to the atmosphere and is highly recommended if you are an art lover or if you simply want to soak up the creative atmosphere that these two squares offers you.
+Visiting these squares when the artists are displaying their work adds something special to the atmosphere and is highly recommended if you are an art lover or if you simply want to soak up the creative atmosphere that these two squares offer you.

 Location map showing the walking routes to Santa Maria del Pi from the nearest metro stop

 La Rambla, 91